zezhouliu/leagueoflegends-analysis/README.md

 ## Project Layout
 ```
+    project
     |-- report
     |-- postmatch
     |-- prematch
     |-- matchhistory
 ```
-Individual instructions can be found in their respective
+Individual instructions can be found in their respective directories.